MarcGrol/microgen/README.md

 ## Solution
 Describe your application in terms of:
  - events: with attributes
- - commands:with attributes
+ - commands: with attributes
+ - services:
- - services that process commands and emit events
+    - have services that process commands
+        - a command emit event(s)
- - services that consume events (emitted by other services)
+    - a service consumes events (emitted by other services)